-MDC’s Prescription Drug Abuse Task Force is a multidisciplinary stakeholder group comprised of leaders from the Knoxville Academy of Medicine, state and local law enforcement leaders, addiction treatment experts, hospital representatives, pharmacists, UT College of Nursing, TeamHealth, HealthCare 21 Business Coalition, Tennessee Department of Health, Knox County State Representatives, and other concerned citizens.
+A multidisciplinary stakeholder group comprised of leaders from the Knoxville Academy of Medicine/TMA, state and local law enforcement leaders, addiction treatment experts, hospital representatives, pharmacists, UT College of Nursing, TeamHealth, Tennessee Department of Health, TBI, DEA, Knox County Medical Examiner’s Office, Knox County State Representatives, and other concerned citizens.

 When We Began

-The group formed in 2013, as an effort to bring law enforcement and medical leaders together to address the prescription drug epidemic in the greater Knoxville area.
+The group formed in August of 2013, in an effort to bring law enforcement and medical leaders together to address the prescription drug epidemic in the greater Knoxville area.